Takapuwahia Pou Photo Gallery

 The photograph above gives a close-up view of the figure representing the Ngati Toa ancestor Toa Rangatira that will form part of the Pou.

 The photograph above gives a view of the stainless steel work that will form part of the Pou.
-Also in the picture are the artists impressions of how the Pou will look once complete.

 The photograph above shows the detailed carving work that will form part of the Pou